rocketship88/Tasks/README.md

 The run mode can also be used as a simple dynamic profiler by visualizing which lines are being executed in a procedure when run at moderate speed.

 One can choose when and which procedures or methods to instrument and non-instrumented code runs at full tcl/tk speed.
 The instrumenter saves the original code (for procs only at present) which can be restored and re-instrumented dynamically.
+The coverage option can be used to see which lines have been executed in a procedure or method (best used when only 1 is instrumented).
+The debugger now includes the widget tree browse tool from the Tasks module since the debugger can be used standalone as well (i.e. on non tasks code).

 It works with Linux or Windows.
 The Linux Tk bug (multiple threads calling Tk at startup causing periodic crashes) appears to be fixed in version 8.6.12.

 A separate pdf manual is included with a section on using it with tasks (or just in the main thread).
 There is a YT video to demonstrate the tool.
 See at https://youtu.be/7TOgFMNi1II